Dunedin Public Libraries: Blueskin Bay Library

 Blueskin Bay Library opened in the school house in 1871.
 It moved to a separate building in 1903 and to the public hall in 1972.
 Both Waitati and Waikouaiti Libraries were administered by Silverpeaks County prior to local government amalgamation in 1989.
 Blueskin Bay Library was constructed in 1992 as an extension to the Waitati Hall.
 A new library complex was opened in May 2013.

-South Dunedin Community Pop-Up
+South Dunedin Community Library

+The South Dunedin Community Library formally opened on 4 October 2025.
+It is located at the Te Whata o Kaituna building complex on King Edward Street in South Dunedin.
+The NZ$22 million facility was developed by the Dunedin City Council in collaboration with Positive Property Ltd, Aukaha, Baker Garden Architects and Naylor Love.
+The building incorporates Māori, Samoan, Rarotongan and Tahitian-inspired internal and exterior art.
+The South Dunedin library also has a municipal service centre, recording studio, maker space and meeting rooms.

-The South Dunedin Community Pop-Up opened in Hillside Road in 2017.
-A permanent South Dunedin branch of Dunedin Public Libraries is expected to be contained within the planned 'South Dunedin Community Complex'.
+This library replaced a temporary facility known as the South Dunedin Community Pop-Up, which opened in Hillside Road in 2017.

 Bookbuses

 The Library Committee bought a passenger bus in 1949 and equipped it for use as a travelling library.
 The first distribution of books was made on 17 April 1950.
 In 1991 two new Isuzu F-Series trucks were commissioned as bookbuses.
 They are painted with colourful scenes, one featuring penguins and the countryside, the other a cityscape.
 The two bookbuses currently visit customers in 51 locations throughout the city offering fiction, non-fiction and reference books for children and adults, large print, talking books, audio-visual material (on request) and magazines.
 The buses are connected to online services.